-For yeast infection bumps pictures, check out the section with these pictures towards the end of this article.
+For yeast infection bumps pictures, check out the section with pictures of this condition, towards the end of this article.

 Yeast Infection Bumps Research

 Regarding vaginal yeast infections, according to the 2009 edition of Contemporary Diagnosis And Management Of Fungal Infections, vaginal yeast infections can produce bumps.
-The text relates that in some cases of vaginal Candidiasis, red bumps without pus and bumps with pus can form around the periphery of the vagina.
-Swelling of the labia and vulva can occur, and the vaginal walls can appear inflamed and red with white patches of Candida present.
-The text also states that vulvar itching is the most common symptom and is present in most cases of vaginal Candidiasis.
+The text relates that, in some cases of vaginal Candidiasis, red bumps without pus and bumps with pus can form around the periphery of the vagina.
+Swelling of the labia and vulva can occur, the vaginal walls can appear inflamed, and red with white patches of Candida can be present.
+The text also states that vulvar itching is the most common symptom, and is present in most cases of vaginal Candidiasis.

 - Pus filled bumps (pustules) that form around the infected skin.
 These bumps eventually coalesce and spread the infection.
 The bumps easily rupture and leave behind an inflamed base.

 According to a report published in Nursing & Residential Care [14.12 (2012): 637-641], Candida on the skin can cause bumps to form.
-Common areas of the skin that can become infected with this fungus include areas where there are skin folds; such as under the breasts, the groin, or the crease of the buttocks.
-Along with pustule and papule bumps forming on the skin, Candida can cause red inflamed skin, weeping skin sores (sores oozing fluid), and itching, painful areas on the skin.
+Common areas of the skin, that can become infected with this fungus, include areas where there are skin folds; such as under the breasts, the groin, or the crease of the buttocks.
+Along with pustule and papule bumps forming on the skin, Candida can cause red, inflamed skin; weeping skin sores (sores oozing fluid); itching; and, painful areas on the skin.

-A study published in the American Journal of Clinical Dermatology [6.5 (2005): 273-281] also stated that diaper rash due to Candida can also cause bumps to form.
-Usually the Candidal diaper rash will form around the anus and cause patches of red, inflamed skin to appear.
+A study published in the American Journal of Clinical Dermatology [6.5 (2005): 273-281], also stated that diaper rash due to Candida, can cause bumps to form.
+Usually, the Candidal diaper rash will form around the anus and cause patches of red, inflamed skin to appear.
 Eventually, small bumps can appear on the skin as well; these bumps can be filled with pus or have no pus in them.
 Satellite papules (bumps without pus) and pustules (bumps with pus) are a good indicator that the diaper rash is due to Candida.
 And by satellite bumps, that means bumps that are on the periphery of the infection (usually denoted by reddened, inflamed skin).

 Yeast Infection Bumps on Men

-Candida can also attack the penis and cause balanitis (inflammation of the end of the penis--known as the glans).
-A study giving a critical overview of the symptoms men with yeast infections experience was published in Critical Reviews in Microbiology [37.3 (2011): 237-244].
+Candida can also attack the penis and cause balanitis (inflammation of the end of the penis—known as the glans).
+A study, giving a critical overview of the symptoms men with yeast infections experience, was published in Critical Reviews in Microbiology [37.3 (2011): 237-244].
 The researchers presented the following common symptoms of Candida balanitis: glazed over skin that is red and inflamed, small bumps filled with pus around the area of infection (satellite pustules), ulceration sores on the tip of the penis, pain during urination, bleeding, burning sensations on the skin, and itchy skin.
-If you have a bacterial superinfection in addition to the Candida, you may have an increased amount of pain in the penile area.
-Thus, we see that pus filled bumps are a symptom of male yeast infections.
-So if you have bumps on your penis, and you have a few of the other symptoms of this condition, Candida could be the source of your problems.
+If you have a bacterial superinfection, in addition to the Candida, you may have an increased amount of pain in the penile area.
+Thus, we see that pus filled bumps are a symptom of male Candida problems.
+So if you have bumps on your penis, and you have a few of the other symptoms of this condition; Candida could be the source of your problems.